pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     :raises ValueError: If the PEM data's structure could not be decoded successfully.

-    :raises cryptography.exceptions.UnsupportedAlgorithm: If the serialized parameters
+    :raises cryptography.exceptions.UnsupportedAlgorithm: If the serialized key
-        is of a type that is not supported by the backend.
+        type is not supported by the OpenSSL version ``cryptography`` is using.

 DER
 ~~~